digibyte/digibyte/README.md

 When trying to compile if you get this error: "../share/genbuild.sh: 34: ../share/genbuild.sh: cannot create obj/build.h: Directory nonexistent
 make: *** [obj/build.h] Error "

-Make sure to created the folder "obj" in the "src" folder:
+Make sure to create the folder "obj" in the "src" folder:

 cd /digibyte/src